gravitational/teleport/rfd/0184-agent-auto-updates.md

   rpc ForceAgentGroup(ForceAgentGroupRequest) returns (AutoUpdateAgentPlan);
   // ResetAgentGroup resets the state of an agent group.
   // For `canary`, this means new canaries are picked
-  // For `active`, this means the initial node count is computed again. rpc ResetAgentGroup(ResetAgentGroupRequest) returns (AutoUpdateAgentPlan);
+  // For `active`, this means the initial instance count is computed again. rpc ResetAgentGroup(ResetAgentGroupRequest) returns (AutoUpdateAgentPlan);
   // RollbackAgentGroup changes the state of an agent group to `rolledback`. rpc RollbackAgentGroup(RollbackAgentGroupRequest) returns (AutoUpdateAgentPlan);